lfn-cnti/bestpractices/charter.md

 #### Chairs

-The CNF WG will be co-chaired by 3 people: at least one co-chair from the Kubernetes (K8s) Community, one from the Service Provider (SP) Community and one from the CNF Developer (Dev) Community to have equal representation.
+The CNF WG will be co-chaired by 3 people - one co-chair from the Kubernetes (K8s) Community, one from the Service Provider (SP) Community and one from the CNF Developer (Dev) Community - in order to maintain equal representation.

-- *Primary role of Chairs is to run operations and the governance of the group.*
+- *The primary role of Chairs is to run operations and the governance of the group.*
 - The Chairs are responsible for ensuring that group meetings are planned and facilitated effectively, while also engaging group members in leadership roles.
 Effective facilitation includes (but is not limited to) the following activities:
     - setting the agenda for meetings
     - extending discussion via asynchronous communication to be inclusive of members who cannot attend a specific meeting time